14dayscash/Landing-Page/post-facing-foreclosure-visalia.md

 **4. List the Property.** List your home with Legacy Real Estate, DRE #02165291, and let the market pay you what the house is actually worth instead of losing that equity at auction.
 Professional negotiation with your lender, maximum market exposure, and if you are this close to a sale date, the AB 2424 postponement described above.
 - **Pro:** Professional negotiation with your lender, maximum market exposure, and if you are close to a sale date the AB 2424 postponement described above.
-- **Con:** No guaranteed closing date, a listing typically takes 60 - 90 days, so it only works if you can wait for the home to sell.
+- **Con:** No guaranteed closing date, listing typically takes 60-90 days, it works if you can wait for the house to sell.

 **5. Cash Offer.** Sell your house as-is directly to House Junkies Inc. Fast cash offer, short sale assistance if you are underwater, closing in as little as 14 days, no closing costs or fees.
 We also offer moving assistance, first month's rent, and junk removal at no charge when you need it.
-- **Pro:** Fast, certain, and handled for you, cash offer, no closing costs, moving assistance, first month's rent, and junk removal included!
+- **Pro:** Fast, certain, and handled for you, cash offer, no closing costs, moving assistance, first month's rent, and junk removal included! **(559) 368-8956**

 ## Frequently Asked Questions